 Dedicated to my darling Sophia!

-During the construction of an underground parking area (1972-1974), part of the Themistoclean Fortification (478 B.C.) were uncovered to a length of about 65 meters, extending from Dragatsaniou to Papparigopoulou Street.
+During the construction of an underground parking area (1972-1974), part of the Themistoclean Fortification (478 BC) were uncovered to a length of about 65 m, extending from Dragatsaniou to Papparigopoulou Street.
 This main wall was found in a fairly ruinous state.
-It rested on natural bedrock at a depth of 4.5 meters below today's ground level, and was 4.50 meters thick.
-At one point where it bends, it was reinforced by a tower (4.80 x 8.50 meters).
+It rested on natural bedrock at a depth of 4.5 m below today's ground level, and was 4.50 m thick.
+At one point where it bends, it was reinforced by a tower (4.80 x 8.50 m).

 The Museum of the City of Athens built in 1834 and restored to its original form by the architect Yannis Travlos, using the original plans of architects Lüders and Hoffer.
 In addition to many mementos and pictures of King Othon's time (1815-67), who reigned 1833-62, the museum contains a model of Athens as in 1842, various views of the city, and some architectural drawings that complete the collection.